knbknb/vis/README.md

 # Attention

-## This is a custom fork, do no clone or download!
+## This is a custom fork, do not clone or download!

 knbknb 2018-12-10

 ## Please switch to the 'develop' Branch!

+or check out to the ["official" vis repository](https://github.com/almende/vis)

 Obligatory, minimal info text: